openqasm/openqasm/source/language/types.rst

 with the left-hand side of the assignment operating as a reference, thereby updating the values inside the original array.
 For multi-dimensional arrays, the shape and type of the assigned value must match that of the reference.

+Arrays can be passed as arguments to subroutines and externs.
+The default behavior is that all array arguments are passed as const references.
+The number of dimensions for all array arguments *must* be resolvable at compile time.
+However, the lengths of array arguments (in the case of strided access) may not be known until runtime.

 .. code-block:: c